hackforla/website/_projects/home-unite-us.md

 ---
 identification: "228981080"
 title: Home Unite Us
-description: We're working with community non-profits who have a Host Home initiative to develop a workflow management tool to make the process scaleable (across all providers), reduce institutional bias, and effectively capture data. <br /><br />Host Home programs are centered around housing young people, 18 - 25 years old.
+description: The Home Unite Us project is developing a workflow management tool for community non-profits to automate and scale their existing Host Home initiatives, prioritizing streamlining of caseworkers' repetitive workloads, reducing institutional bias, and effectively capturing crucial data. <br /><br />Host Home programs are centered around housing young people, 18 - 25 years old.
 Their approach focuses on low-cost, community-driven intervention by matching a willing host with a guest or group of guests, providing a stable housing environment for youths who are experiencing homelessness and seeking stable housing.
 image: /assets/images/projects/home-heart.png
 alt: 'Home Unite Us logo, blue circle with white heart in the center, two hands hugging the logo with "Home Unite Us" above the heart.'
 image-hero: /assets/images/projects/home-unite-us-hero.png